 - Cut or separate the stems and have them planted in individual pots.

 Air Layering Method

 - This method could be used in spring or summer.

-- First, remove the extra leaves that are present on the stem and cut the bark.
+- First, remove the extra leaves on the stem and cut the bark.

-- Then cover the cut with an organic mixture of matter.
-Make sure you cover the bark with a plastic matter on both sides and tie it well.
+- Then, cover the cut with an organic mixture of matter.
+Cover the bark with a plastic matter on both sides and tie it well.